RobCameron3/Python-Excel-Distributor-Data-Matching-Workflow-Optimization/README.md

 ⬇️
 **More Useful Information for Sales**
 ⬇️
-**Sales Can Better Identify Which Customers to Contact**
+**Sales Can Better Identify Appropriate Customers to Contact**
 ⬇️
 **More Focused Revenue-Generating Outreach**

-This means improvements in matching efficiency can create value beyond the data team.
+The project's value therefore extends beyond the immediate data workflow.

-**Saving employee research time allows more records to be processed, improves the customer information available to other teams, and ultimately supports revenue-generating business activity.**
+> **Saving employee research time allows more records to be processed, reduces unnecessary manual effort, creates capacity for backlog reduction, improves customer information, and supports the teams that use that information for business activity.**

+In essence, **time saved in the data process creates capacity elsewhere in the organization.**

 ---